gathik-jindal/MooreMachine/README.md

     5) initialValue (int): the initial value of the clock (default is 0)

 The above command creates a Clock Block object.
-The following methods are available for the user at [Clock Block Methods](#clock-block-methods).
+The methods available for the user are at [Clock Block Methods](#clock-block-methods).

 #### <ins>Output Block</ins>